A’s beat Mariners 7-1 to complete sweep, keep streak going

 OAKLAND, Calif.
+(AP) — Brett Anderson initially looked a little lost covering first base to take a throw from shortstop Marcus Semien on the back end of a 3-6-1 double play, taking several stabs at the bag with his foot.

+Like most everything these days for the Oakland Athletics, it ultimately worked out just fine.

-(AP) — Matt Chapman homered for the second consecutive day, Josh Phegley also went deep and had three RBIs, and the streaking Oakland Athletics won their ninth straight, beating the Seattle Mariners 7-1 to complete a three-game sweep Sunday.
+Matt Chapman homered for the second consecutive day, Josh Phegley also went deep and had three RBIs, and the streaking A’s won their ninth straight, beating the Seattle Mariners 7-1 to complete a three-game sweep Sunday.

+“We’re playing good defense, we’re getting timely hits, we’re getting good pitching, bullpen, the whole bit,” Oakland manager Bob Melvin said.
+“Everybody’s picking each other up a little bit better in the different facets than earlier in the year.”

-Brett Anderson allowed one run in 6 1/3 innings to win after being forced out of his previous start with a cervical strain.
+Anderson allowed one run in 6 1/3 innings to win after being forced out of his previous start with a cervical strain.
 Anderson (6-3) struck out four and walked four, but got the Mariners to hit into double plays in three straight innings.

+The first double play was capped by Anderson, even though it took him a few seconds to find the bag with his foot.

+“I got over there and didn’t really know where the base was,” Anderson said.
+“I felt like I had like a hot foot.
+I was kind of tap-dancing around the base.
+Luckily I was able to finally get a foot on it.”

 The A’s streak is their longest of the season but comes with a caveat.
 Their game against Detroit on May 19 was suspended due to bad weather and won’t be resumed until Sept.
 6. Oakland has won six consecutive games since the postponement.